Liability & Code of Conduct

 - Rosters will be checked.

 - All players MUST be on the official online roster, and meet the eligibility requirements.
 It is the manager's responsibility to ensure all players are eligible and registered.
 Once rosters are frozen, no additional players can be added.
+No player may appear on more than one roster for the same event, regardless of age or division.

 - Any ineligible player will be removed from the tournament immediately.
 Games in which the ineligible player participated, will be recorded as a 0-7 forfeit.
 NO EXCEPTIONS.